Athena-Home-Loans/keydra/docs/_sources/providers.rst.txt

 *Gitlab* can `distribute` secrets to the `repository` scope only.
 It is also a config provider (see :ref:`About Config Providers <cfg_providers>`), and can be used as a source for your secret and environment specs.
-In your SAM template, use `KEYDRA_CFG_PROVIDER=gitlab` to tell Keydra to look in Github for secrets to manage.
+In your SAM template, use `KEYDRA_CFG_PROVIDER=gitlab` to tell Keydra to look in Gitlab for secrets to manage.

 This provider has functionality similar to the `Github` provider (see above).